cedar-c/aos-chat-q3/README.md

 You can send messages directly, but this will use the default pid.

-KeyWords(Messages starting with these keywords):
+<h2> KeyWords(Messages starting with these keywords) </h2>

-`[!send]` : It allows you to send messages only in Discord without sending them to the `Getting-Started` room.
+1. `[!send]` : It allows you to send messages only in Discord without sending them to the `Getting-Started` room.

-`[bind]` : It allows you to bind your own pid so that the messages you send are forwarded using your own pid instead of the default one.
+2. `[bind]` : It allows you to bind your own pid so that the messages you send are forwarded using your own pid instead of the default one.

 Note: Your pid must have loaded the `chatroom.lua` of this project, and has joined Getting-Started room.